cbmongithub/youtube-adblocker-premium/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact me at [email](mailto:inquiries@christianbmartinez.com?subject=[GitHub]%20youtube-adblocker-premium%20inquiry).
+For any questions or suggestions, please open an issue or contact me via [email](mailto:inquiries@christianbmartinez.com?subject=[GitHub]%20youtube-adblocker-premium%20inquiry).

 Thank you for checking out **youtube-adblocker-premium**!